 RSVP Collection- you can collect emails and phone numbers directly from the site

 Registry info—this is the best place to put it (NOT ON THE INVITES) This will be helpful for those who cannot attend your wedding buy still wish to purchase a gift.
-Need help choosing your honeymoon registry, check out my post about them here.
+Need help choosing your honeymoon registry,

 Wedding websites are just as important and useful for destination weddings as they are for traditional weddings.
 Fortunately, there are plenty of wedding websites out there for you to choose from, and they all tend to make your life so much EASIER.

 Try a couple out (the FREE ones, of course—don’t go paying for multiple websites), and find the ones that work best for your situation.
 If none of the free options feel right, you might be ready to just go for the paid—don’t worry, if it feels necessary, it’s worth it.
 You might also want to check out some of these other wedding planning tools.

 If you need any help figuring out what all needs to go on your site—or if you need help planning your wedding, in general—hit me up!
 Remember to have fun stay organized and make your site a true reflection of the two of you!

 P.S.
 A little bonus, "How To Be A Good Destination Wedding Guest", read it, laugh and pray you do not have to send it to anyone!
 LOL!